Health and Social Care Board

-The Health and Social Care Board is an organisation responsible for the commissioning of health services for the people of Northern Ireland.
-Its current chief executive is Ms. Valerie Watts.
+The Health and Social Care Board was, until 2022, an organisation responsible for the commissioning of health services for the people of Northern Ireland.

 Creation

 The Health and Social Care (Reform) Act (Northern Ireland) 2009 followed the Review of Public Administration in 2007 and led to a reorganisation of health and social care delivery in Northern Ireland.
 Prior to enactment of this legislation, healthcare delivery in Northern Ireland was provided by 4 health boards, 11 community and social services trusts and 7 hospital trusts.
-This Act established the Health and Social Care Board and five Health and Social Care Trusts which are responsible for the delivery of primary, secondary and community health care.
+This Act established the Health and Social Care Board and five Health and Social Care Trusts which were responsible for the delivery of primary, secondary and community health care.